 What Is Autism?

 The word “Autism” was first used as a diagnosis in 1943, by Dr. Leo Kanner (Kanner, 1943) of Maryland’s Johns Hopkins Hospital, after studying 11 children he diagnosed to have early infantile Autism.
-According to the Center for Disease Control, 1 in 59 children have been identified with Autism spectrum disorder.
-Prevalence of Autism in U.S. children increased by 119.4% from 2000 (1 in 150) to 2010 (1 in 68).
-(CDC, 2014) Autism is the fastest-growing developmental disability and is four times more prevalent in boys than in girls.
-(Autism Society of America)
+According to the Center for Disease Control, 1 in 54 children in the U.S. have been identified with Autism spectrum disorder.
+Prevalence of Autism in U.S. children increased from 1 in 150 children in 2000 to 1 in 54 children by 2016 (CDC, 2020).
+Autism is the fastest-growing developmental disability and is four times more prevalent in boys than in girls (CDC, 2020).